Recoskie/JDasm/docs/Basics.md

 <br />

-Some old video games on PlayStation will read a single byte.
-Then divide it using CPU bitwise arithmetic.
-This allows the read byte to be split into sections.
+Some old video games on PlayStation 1 will read a single byte.
+Then divide it into parts using CPU arithmetic.
+This allows the read byte to be used in sections as separate values.
 Such byte values are called packed bytes in binary file documentation.

 <br />